alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 These characters mean nothing of consequence.
 Or rather `zzz` represents unknown undefined garbage that may be in memory.
-`zzz` may be temporary data left over from earlier processes, unallocated, never initialized, anything unpredictable, or no longer unreferenced.
+`zzz` may be temporary data left over from earlier processes, unallocated, never initialised, anything unpredictable, or no longer unreferenced.
-We can assume there is a huge qualtity of `zzz` not worth further discussion.
+We can assume there is a huge quantity of `zzz` not worth further discussion.

 ```
     ---                                        ---